 Do you ever wonder what life is like underwater?
 It is an entire different world in our oceans and the life that exists here is constantly evolving and thriving.
 I have a huge interest in whales and other sea life so I just had to go.
-Enjoy a day visiting the Birch Aquarium La Jolla California.
+Enjoy a day visiting the Birch Aquarium in La Jolla, California.
 This is the perfect place to share an afternoon together with family or friends.
 COVID UPDATE: The aquarium is now fully open!!
 Reservations are required.
 Learn more at the website.

 The Birch Aquarium at Scripps is actually a part of the Institute of Oceanography at UC San Diego.
 It’s a facility that provides the public the opportunity to get a glance into underwater life.
 This aquarium is also a wealth of education, information and maybe even spark an idea for new careers!